wellyshen/react-cool-virtual/README.md

 };
 ```

-> 💡 Scrollbars disappear when using Chrome in Mac?
+> 💡 The scrollbar disappears when using Chrome in Mac?
 If you encounter [this issue](https://bugs.chromium.org/p/chromium/issues/detail?id=1033712), you can add `will-change:transform` to the outer element to workaround this problem.

 ### Scroll to Offset/Items